grm/astro/post-processing/pixinsight/pixinsight.md

 > Can be found under `PROCESS -> XXX -> Blink`

-The first step of processing is choosing the right frames to incclude for registration and stacking.
+The first step of processing is choosing the right frames to include for registration and stacking.
 To do i use the `blink` process which permits me to select my subframes.
-I go through all my `Light - orig` directories with the blink tool to move them in the `Light` directory in the corect folder.
+I go through all my `Light - orig` directories with the blink tool to move them in the `Light` directory in the correct folder.

 I am doing it this band per band to ease the review.

+## Cosmetic correction process creation

+The goal here is to create a process which will be used during WBPP after

-## Image integration
+## Image integration - Weighted Batch preprocessing

+> Can be found under `Script -> XXXX -> WeightedBatchPreprocessing`

 - Enable drizzle data on light frames